-My contribution to this recipe has been the addition of fresh lemon zest.
-I am glad I added that because the lemon provides a new and fresh dimension of flavor and complements the sophisticated spiciness of this cake beautifully.
+My contribution to this recipe has been the addition of fresh lemon zest and some of the spices.
 After making the cake I also realized that the addition of raisins would have been nice.
 I included raisins on the ingredient list, as an optional element.

 A few readers have asked me where they could find the spices on my list, especially the juniper berries and the whole cloves.
 I bought them from World Market, where I found them to be very reasonably priced.
 If you don’t have a World Market store in your area, you can check out Whole Foods, Williams-Sonoma, Penzeys or Amazon.
 Great Chicagoland specialty shop options include Savory Spice in Lincoln Park and Love That Spice in Highland Park.

 Preheat the oven to 375F, and start off by melting the butter.
 I usually do this on the stovetop.
-This time however, I decided to put the butter in the microwave for around 40 seconds, until it melted completely.
+This time however, I decided to put the butter in the microwave for around 30 seconds, until it melted completely.
 Time will vary depending on the power of your appliance.

 In a separate bowl, combine the flour, baking powder and salt.
 Add these to the main bowl, and mix until just incorporated (do not overmix!)
 At this point you can add the raisins too (optional).

 Bake the cake in the preheated oven for about 40 minutes or until golden-brown.
 You can check for doneness by inserting a toothpick in the center of the cake.
 The cake is done if the toothpick comes out clean and dry.

 When done, take the cake out of the oven and let it cool.
 This cake keeps well for several days and gets moister as days go by.
 I usually cover it with a kitchen towel, and I keep it on the countertop.